Hemantcoder2005/AndroidDev/Learning/Day3/readme.md

 }
 ```

-- Now move forward to make our coffee machine to address people with their names
+- Now move forward to make our coffee machine to address people with their names (File : fun3.kt)

 ```kotlin
 fun main(){